dmrazzy/starlark/spec.md

 `len(x)` returns the number of elements in its argument.

-It is a dynamic error if its argument is not a collection or a string.
+It is a dynamic error if its argument is not a collection, string, or bytes.
+(Applications may define additional types acceptable to `len()`.)

 ### list

 `list` constructs a list.

-`list(x)` returns a new list containing the elements of the iterable sequence x.
+`list(x)` returns a new list containing the elements of the iterable `x`.

 With no argument, `list()` returns a new empty list.

 ### max

-`max(x)` returns the greatest element in the iterable sequence x.
+`max(x)` returns the greatest element in the collection `x`.

-It is an error if any element does not support ordered comparison, or if the sequence is empty.
+It is an error if any element does not support ordered comparison, or if the collection is empty.

-The optional named parameter `key` specifies a function to be applied to each element prior to comparison.
+The optional named parameter `key` specifies a function to be applied to each element, whose result is used for the comparison in place of the element.

 ```python
 max([3, 1, 4, 1, 5, 9])                         # 9